Behind The Wish: Kristy-Lee Bosher

 For example, if it’s a non-verbal child, it might be best for an experienced volunteer to be involved.

-There’s always opportunities for new volunteers to be mentored or shadowed by volunteers who have been around for a while.
+There are always opportunities for new volunteers to be mentored or shadowed by volunteers who have been around for a while.
 There’s a lot of thought that goes on behind the scenes.

 I think I have got better at that process over the years.
-We are all different people and we all communicate differently so it’s important that we are pairing volunteers together who will be a great combination and enhance whatever wish they are going on.
+We are all different people and we all communicate differently, so it’s important that we are pairing volunteers together who will be a great combination and enhance whatever wish they are going on.

-I love it when a volunteer calls me a few months before a wish is being granted and they will suggest some anticipation ideas and we will have that roundtable, that collaboration.
+I love it when a volunteer calls me a few months before a wish is being granted and they will suggest some Anticipation ideas and we will have that roundtable, that collaboration.

 I would like to think I’m quite creative.
 Or if it’s about navigating how to unearth the wish for the child.

-Often it’s the case the child has trouble coming up with a wish.
+Often, it’s the case the child has trouble coming up with a wish.

 I mean I don’t know what I would wish for if I got asked.